 - Marketing & Management Consulting firm.
 High Profile firm within the industry of digital marketing as well as conventional marketing with Blue Chip clients.
-The owner's name was well associated with the brand name of the company so he knew he would need to stay of and provide a transition for any buyer.
-Although we had potential buyers within the marketing industry the most attractive offer was an offer from a wealthy individual that purchased half of the business at a full price valuation.
+The owner's name was well associated with the company's brand name, so he knew he would need to stay on and provide a transition for any buyer.
+Although we had potential buyers within the marketing industry, the most attractive offer was an offer from a wealthy individual that purchased half of the business at a full price valuation.
 He was going to have his sons run the business.
-One had experience in marketing and the other was an attorney.
+One had experience in marketing, and the other was an attorney.
 The seller would have the option of selling the remaining 50% at a later time.

 - Insurance Brokerage firm in New Jersey.
-Private insurance companies attract a number of potential buyers within the industry.
-There is a large pool of insurance companies that want to expand their business and the nature of the insurance business is that once a customer is with them they tend to stay with them so this is attractive to buyers of insurance companies.
-We received a number of offers and were able to sell the business at a higher multiple of earnings than the typical business sale.
+Private insurance companies attract many potential buyers within the industry.
+There is a large pool of insurance companies that want to expand their business.
+The nature of the insurance business is that once a customer is with them, they tend to stay with them, which is attractive to buyers of insurance companies.
+We received several offers and were able to sell the business at a higher multiple of earnings than the average business sale.

-The sectors of the transportation industry can have very different types of buyer that would be interested in their business.
-Some of the different types of transportation businesses that we have interested buyers in are:
+The transportation industry sectors can have very different types of buyers that would be interested in their business.
+Some of the different kinds of transportation businesses that we have interested buyers for are:

 - Medical Transportation including:

 - Ambulance (Emergency Medical)